Workflow Definition Page

 • Record type and sub type.
 All workflows must have a base record type.
 For Customer, Item, and Transaction records, you can also specify a sub type.
 See Workflow Base Record.

 • Owner.
-The owner of the workflows determines for whom the workflow will run during testing.
-The owner also receives emails for errors that occur during workflow execution.
+The owner of the workflows decides who the workflow runs for during testing, and gets emails if there are errors during workflow execution.
 For information, see Workflow Audience.

 • Execute as Admin.
 Indicates that the workflow runs as a user with administrator permissions.
 See Creating a Workflow.